brunomirandades/MetroGo-/README.md

 Python‘s Tkinter library was used to develop the GUI, and the database was developed using SQLite3.

 ## Software Features
-It is possible for authorized people to change the header of the software, representing the station in which it is installed:
+It is possible for authorised people to change the header of the software, representing the station in which it is installed:

 ![](change_header.gif)